kindaro/interval-cover/writ.md

                 | otherwise = let  rel = closure (relation u joins)
                                    classes = classifyBy (curry (rel ?)) u in Set.map (bounds . flatten) classes

+In these terms, we can define the check:

+    isCovering :: Ord a => Interval a -> [Interval a] -> Bool
+    isCovering base xs = case (Set.toList . normalize .
+Set.fromList) xs of
+                            [y] -> y `absorbs` base
+                            _   -> False

+    isMinimalCovering :: Ord a => Interval a -> [Interval a] -> Bool
+    isMinimalCovering base xs = sufficient && minimal where sufficient = isCovering base xs
+              minimal    = List.null . filter (isCovering base)
+                                     . fmap (`deleteAt` xs) $ [0.. length xs - 1]

+Not only that, we can define a filter:

+    bruteForceCoveringChains :: forall a.
+(Ord a, Num a) => Interval a -> [Interval a] -> [[Interval a]] bruteForceCoveringChains base xs = filter (isMinimalCovering base) (List.subsequences xs)

+The complexity of these devices is crazy.
+Empirically, this brute force solution can munch through a set of 10 intervals, but not 20.
+But that much is enough to check a candidate fast algorithm against.

+### Onwards now!

+All the links in our chain must connect, like... links of a chain.
+One after the other.
+There is a relation for that: the one I named `touches`.
+If a series of intervals consecutively touch one another, we are certain that they cover the space from the beginning of the first to the ending of the last one.
+We can use this relation to consecutively filter more and more links into our chain until it subsumes the base completely.

+Incidentally, `touches` is an antisymmetric relation _(technically, its reflexive closure would be)_, which makes its transitive closure an instance of _ordering_, and a _chain_ is exactly a totally ordered subset of intervals.

+This is not enough though: we must also ensure our chain is minimal.
+I claim that this condition holds exactly when `touches` is _nowhere transitive_.
+That means: when <code>x `touches` y</code>
+and <code>y `touches` z</code>, it is never that <code>x `touches` z</code>.
+If it were, we would not need `y` in our chain.
+Observe that, like links in a real chain, our _"links"_ must only overlap two at a time.
+This requirement may be paraphrased in terms of interval relations: a link must _be touched by_ the interval between the end of the previous link and the one before the previous.
+It sounds a bit baroque, but I am sure the reader may depict this situation in their mind or on a piece of paper.

+This is all that is needed to give a recursive definition that we are looking for.

 Outline: